 The following five templates make up the foundation of the new Mojio site.
-After the initial kickoff and ideation phase, I identified which templates to design by assessing content needs.
-I used Mojio’s old website and set design priorities with their team.
-Iterating on the site’s architecture also aided my decision making.
+After the initial kickoff and ideation phase, I identified which templates to design by using Mojio’s old website and assessing content needs.
+I then set design priorities with their team.

 Visual Design Approach

-Previously, the Mojio team was using Gotham’s heavier weights.
-The background and typography colors were set in shades of gray, bringing down the contrast further.
+The previous Mojio site used gray backgrounds and gray colors on Gotham’s heavier weights, bringing down the overall contrast.
 I decided to use lighter weights of Gotham as it paired well with the more vibrant imagery.
 Each interface element makes use of the primary colors to draw attention.

 Building a Component Library

-This component library works on either a dark or light background.
-Each one highlighting a different content need: wether it’s showcasing a new product, an event, a new partnership, media content, or statistics.
-I also wanted each component to show its utility at a glance, helping non-designers make quick, informed decisions.
+This library works on both dark or light backgrounds.
+Each component highlights a different content need: whether it is showcasing a new product, an event, a new partnership, media content, or statistics.
+I also wanted each one to show its utility at a glance, helping non-designers make quick, informed decisions.